B.3.1 Data in base R

 eurostat: Tools for downloading data from the Eurostat database (Lahti et al., 2017).

-FFTrees: Data for binary classification tasks:
+FFTrees: Data to be used for solving binary classification tasks:

 fpp2: Data for Forecasting: Principles and practice (Hyndman & Athanasopoulos, 2018).